HOW DOES IT ALL WORK?

 IS IT LEGAL TO TRAVEL TO CUBA?

 As a participant in our group program, YES, ABSOLUTELY!
 We take utmost care to ensure we are in compliance with U.S. law.
 Our goal is to promote contact with and support of people in Cuba with a full schedule of activities.
-Up until June 5, 2019, CW was operating under a general license to travel to Cuba to conduct people-to-people exchanges, pursuant to the Department of the Treasury’s Office of Foreign Assets Control (OFAC) § 515.565(b) rule regarding legally authorized travel to Cuba.
-Payments and reservations made before that date were grandfathered in, pursuant to Treasury Department rules, allowing one last people-to-people exchange trip in November 2019.
-Going forward from June 5, 2019, our programs have continued under the category of "Support of the Cuban People", which allows for legal travel to Cuba under certain restrictions, to which we adhere.
+Our programs operate under the category of "Support of the Cuban People", which allows for legal travel to Cuba under certain restrictions, to which we adhere.

 WHAT SKILL LEVEL IS REQUIRED AND WHAT INSTRUCTION WILL THERE BE?

 We accept everyone from beginners to advanced professionals (and their spouses), even those with just camera phones.
 Having a laptop or viewing pad to review and share images helps to make the most of the workshop, so please bring what is needed in order to view and share your images.